mapperfr/mapperfr-source/content/home/competences.md

 # Order that this section appears on the page.
 weight: 30

-title: Skills
+title: Compétences
 subtitle:

 # Showcase personal skills or business features.
 # - Add/remove as many `feature` blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 feature:
-- description: 90%
+- description: Avancé
-  icon: r-project
+  icon: qgis-icon128
-  icon_pack: fab
+  icon_pack: custom
-  name: R
+  name: QGIS
 - description: 100%
   icon: chart-line
   icon_pack: fas